bocoup/PMC-Webpack-Workshop/slides/content/00-core/03-webpack-plugins/content/01-extract-text-webpack-plugin.md

 ???

-And we'll need to update the `loaders` and add a `plugins` property.
+And we'll need to update the `rules`

 ---